MokshPatel05/LJ-University-Access-Hub/README.md

-# FSD-Group College Attendance Management System
+# LJ University Access Hub

 A full-stack web application for managing college attendance, built with **React (Vite, Tailwind CSS)** for the frontend and **Node.js (Express, MongoDB, Mongoose)** for the backend.